 Pitmaston House is just 2 miles from the centre of Worcester, and within easy reach of Junctions 6 and 7 of the M5.
-It's quite a convenient locatiion when you consider the endless possibilites for things to do and days out.
+It's quite a convenient location when you consider the endless possibilities for things to do and days out.
 Soak up the charm of the Cotswolds, visit Stow-on-the-Wold, Bourton-on-the-Water or Slad, the home of Cider with Rosie author Laurie Lee.
-Take off to Housman's Blue Remembered Hills of Shropshire, visit medieval Ludlow or Ledbury; go walking or cycling in the scenic Malvern Hills, visit some historic houses - Eastnor Castle, Madresfield Court or Croome Court.
-Take a boat trip from Upton-upon-Severn, venture over to Royal Leamington Spa or Stratford-upon-Avon, home of the Royal Shakespeare Theatre.
+Take off to Housman's Shropshire Hills, visit Black and White Ludlow or Ledbury; go walking or cycling in the scenic Malvern Hills, visit some historic houses - Eastnor Castle, Madresfield Court or Croome Court.
+Take a boat trip from Upton-upon-Severn, venture over to Royal Leamington Spa or Stratford-upon-Avon, birthplace of the bard and home to the Royal Shakespeare Theatre.
 Maybe you won't want to go far, so why not just amble into Worcester and have a leisurely browse round one of the regular markets or amongst the many independent boutiques.
 Take an afternoon stroll round Gheluvelt Park, spend a few hours soaking up some history and culture at Worcester City Art Gallery & Museum; visit the glorious cathedral, and for something a little unusual, go to Greyfriar's House & Garden.

 Get together after your day out and tuck into a hearty feast, have drinks and nibbles, or step outside and sit beneath the twinkly lights in the covered pavilion; you can fire up the barbecue or the pizza oven, and there's even a firepit to keep you warm.
 Round it all off with a soak in the big hot tub; you can sit in there and chat away 'til the small hours, quite forgetting where you are.
 That's what Pitmaston House is all about; it's fabulous for entertaining, providing the perfect setting for all kinds of celebrations - birthday parties, hen weekends, family gatherings and exciting reunions.
 We'll raise a glass to that!